You want smart political talk without the meltdowns?

 I was sitting, you know, two feet from him across the table, and he was, you know, intense.

-Have trouble walking sometimes.
+Had trouble walking sometimes.

-But he's totally focused.
+He wanted GD war, but he's totally focused.

 He's very sharp.

-Very well informed.
+Very lucid and very well informed.

-Biden is stately, and he comes with gravitas.
+Biden is stately and he comes with gravitas.

 There hasn't been, as far as I know, a single claim that Biden made a mistake.